-For our guests that wish to fly out, commercial flights are available into Casper, Laramie, and Gillette, Wyoming, or Denver, CO., and Rapid City, SD.
+For our guests that wish to fly out, commercial flights are available into Casper, Laramie, Gillette, WY., Denver, CO., or Rapid City, SD.
 Rental vehicles are available at any of these airports for your drive to your hunt destination.
 As a rule, just a small economy car large enough to get you and your gear loaded in, is adequate, as it is all good highway and improved county road travel to our various hunt destinations.
 If you plan to drive the entire trip or fly out and rent a vehicle at the airport, we will provide detailed maps and directions to your hunt destination or meeting point, well prior to your hunt.

 Arrivals & Departures

 We request that our guests arrive by 4:00 p.m. the afternoon before their scheduled hunt begins, at a pre-determined meeting point.
 After meeting our guests, we usually go to the shooting range and check rifles/scopes.
 Then we head to camp and get everyone settled in before dinner that evening!
 The hunt begins the following morning and is concluded by 12:00 p.m. on the last scheduled hunting day, to allow time for tracking, downed game retrieval from the field, and/or meat handling/processing, with departure from camp by 4:00 p.m. that afternoon.
 Due to our booking schedule, we are unable to accommodate early arrivals or late departures from scheduled hunt dates.
 We would be happy to recommend other lodging and dining facilities should you wish to spend more time in the area.
 Likewise, we can make no fee or date adjustments for no-shows, late arrivals or early departures from previously booked dates.